mihirchronicles/mihirchronicles.github.io/content/notes/on-values.md

 - **Status seeking activities will eventually burn you out.** Focus on substance and enduring value creation.
 - **Slowing down feels natural as you get older.** Shift your priorities, lean into changes, be curious about new things, maintain child like wonder and move a lot.
 This should help prevent from slowing down.
 - **High agents don't ask for approvals and permissions.** Figure out what you want to do, and plant the “this is happening” flag.
 People will come along for the ride.

+> I am the master of my fate.
+I am the captain of my soul. — Mandela

+> Life is a use it or lose it proposition. — Bill Gurley

 - **You will always be short of money** but faith and obsession will drive you even further.
 Learn to work around constraints and use intangible resources that are availale to us.
-- **Don’t network, make friends.** Everyone wants to be human and short-term transactions don't standout.
+- **Don’t network, make friends.**  In all men’s lives one of the most dominant elements is the desire to be inside the local ring and the terror of being left outside.
+You can choose the friendship route or the transactional route to get in.
+One will standout longer than the other.
 - **Be honest in your endeavours of learning.** Real learning is extremely hard and effortful.
 Anything that is too digestible is entertainment.
 We are bombarded with digestible things in the age of internet—podcasts, twitter, articles, etc.
 - **Reality is endlessly surprising.** Technology tools were supposed to kill humanity.
 They haven't yet.
 Media is supposed to know the election outcome based on their polling.
 Everyone knows the stock market direction.
 No one knows.
 Be aware of Knightian uncertainty.
 - **The world is a museum of passion projects.**